quanqixian/EVHttpServer/example/example06/README.md

 ## 2.5 Setting parameters

 After successful login, you will enter the configuration page.
 When the page loads, the previously configured value will be obtained.
-Click Submit to set the new value.
+Click submit to set the new value.

 ![configure](./pic/configure.jpg)